 What Causes Migraine Disorder?

-Scientists don’t yet know exactly what causes migraines, but research indicates that they are neurological in nature, meaning that some problem in brain function or brain chemistry is the root cause.
-Migraines, also run in families, which suggests that there is a genetic component that is passed down from generation to generation.
+Scientists don’t yet know exactly what causes migraines, but research indicates that they are neurological, meaning that some brain function or brain chemistry problem is the root cause.
+Migraines also run in families, which suggests that there is a genetic component that is passed down from generation to generation.

-Although the exact mechanisms in the brain that cause migraines are still unknown, there seem to be environmental or physiological triggers that can sometimes bring on an attack.
+Although the brain’s exact mechanisms that cause migraines are still unknown, there seem to be environmental or physiological triggers that can sometimes bring on an attack.
 These triggers vary from person to person, but common triggers include: